- 8. Compress Video for iPad

 The following paragraphs are all about how to copy movies to iPad without iTunes, especially for those videos in AVI, WMV, FLV, MKV, AVCHD, MPG or some other formats incompatible with iPad as well as those videos stored in your old iPod, iPhone or other iPad.

-1. Copy movies in AVI, WMV, FLV or MKV format to iPad
+Part 1.
+Copy Movies in AVI, WMV, FLV or MKV Format to iPad (iOS 9 Included)

 Just as I mentioned above, in order to copy these kinds of videos to iPad, you need convert video to iPad compatible format first.
 There are several popular apps like QuickTime Pro and TunesOver that allow you to do the tasks.
-Comprared to QuickTime Pro, TunesOver supports more video formats and can transfer video to your iPad without iTunes.
+Comprared to QuickTime Pro, TunesOver supports more video formats and can transfer videos to iPad without iTunes.
 It can even transfer DVD movies to your iPad.
-Obviously, TunesOver for Mac is a better choice to convert video and copy movies to iPad.
+It has the ability to detect the video format and convert it to your iPad compatible format.
+Obviously, TunesOver for Mac is a better choice to convert video and copy movies to iPad from Mac (Yosemite included).

-2. Copy movies to iPad from another iPad/iPod/iPhone
+Part 3.
+Copy Movies to iPad from another iPad/iPod/iPhone (iOS 9 compatible)

-If your files are stored on other iOS devices, you can also use TunesOver for Mac to copy files to your target iPad, because this Mac app enables you to freely transfer content between multiple iOS devices that have connected to your Mac at the same time.
+If your files are stored on other iOS devices, you can also use TunesOver for Mac (or iSkysoft TunesOver for Windows) to copy files to your target iPad, because this app enables you to freely transfer content between multiple iOS devices that have connected to your Mac at the same time.
 It's very convenient solution to share music.
 For example, you can transfer songs from iPhone to iPad and iPod.
-See details here.

 To copy iPad/iPhone/iPod movies to iPad, first copy movies to iTunes/Folder.
 And then switch to your target iPad from the top left corner, and drag and drop movies from the iTunes/Folder to your device.

-If the files are currently stored on other place rather than your Mac, copy them to your Mac first, and then use TunesOver to transfer movie files to iPad no matter they are in iPad compatible or incompatible format.
-Note that if the files you want to transfer are purchased on iTunes Store, you need authorize your Mac first.
+If the files are currently stored on other place rather than your computer, copy them to your computer first, and then use TunesOver to transfer movie files to iPad no matter they are in iPad compatible or incompatible format.
+Note that if the files you want to transfer are purchased on iTunes Store, you need authorize your computer first.
 To do so, launch iTunes and go to "Store" > "Authorize this Computer...".
 Now try it for free.